youssefkaroui/Text-Editor/README.md

   <a name="installation"></a>
   ## Installation

-  Please clone the repository on your local machine, then run `npm install`, `npm run buiuld'.
+  Please clone the repository on your local machine, then run `npm install`, `npm run build`.

   <a name= "usage"></a>